wawo00/DOC_UPSDK_EN/source/Android/android01_2_help_ec.md

 ## Eclipse

-### I. Structure of UP ADSDK Directory
+### I. Structure of UPSDK Directory
 If you are using Eclipse or Ant to build Android project, it will be more complex than using Android Studio to build.
-The structure of UP ADSDK Eclipse version is like following when after unarchive:
+The structure of UPSDK Eclipse version is like following when after unarchive:

 ![](http://docs.upltv.com/uploads/201808/5b8756d508084_5b8756d5.png)

-Main package of UP ADSDK Eclipse is located in `upsdk_ads` folder, please refer to the screenshot, `upsdk_ads` is the main package of Eclipse project, it must be added into your porject.
+Main package of UPSDK Eclipse is located in `upsdk_ads` folder, please refer to the screenshot, `upsdk_ads` is the main package of Eclipse project, it must be added into your porject.

 ### II.
-Duplicate main package of UP ADSDK Eclipse into your project
+Duplicate main package of UPSDK Eclipse into your project
 In the directory of `upsdk_ads`, there are `libs` and `res`, and other folders.
 Please duplicate all content to these folder into equivalent folders of your Eclipse project.